10 Wonderful Walks (And Coffee Stops) Around Ireland - The Gloss Magazine

 This stop is non-negotiable!
 Pick up a speciality coffee and pastry … or two.
 For savoury lovers, we recommend the everything croissant, while the almond croissant, morning bun or something you have never tried before are all good choices. @scealbakery

-Knocknarea Mountain is a beautiful hike with a stunning viewpoint to take in over the Christmas break.
+Knocknarea Mountain is a lovely hike with a panoramic viewpoint.
 The mountain overlooks the main drag of Strandhill and the coastline beyond, even going as far as Donegal on a clear day.
 From the peak, you can also get a closer look at Queen Maeve’s Grave, the megalithic tomb.
-There is a wooden boardwalk which makes this climb that bit easier and faster, with the whole walk taking about 45 minutes in total.
+A wooden boardwalk makes this climb that bit easier and faster, taking about 45 minutes in total.

 Shells Sea Side Café, Strandhill

-After your walk, grab a coffee or some brunch at Shells Café on the sea front which serves moreish pastries, gourmet sandwiches and delicious brunches – with chips and/or soup on the side if you like.
+After your walk, grab a coffee or some brunch at Shells Café on the seafront which serves moreish pastries and gourmet sandwiches or soup.
 Perfect for a well-earned bite after braving the top of Knocknarea Mountain. @shellscafe

 Diamond Hill, Connemara National Park, Co Galway

-Take a windy walk up Diamond Hill to truly clear away the cobwebs over Twixmas.
-The views are mesmerising on a clear day and, even if the weather’s not on your side, the sense of achivement from climbing the summit is reward in itself.
+Take a windy walk up Diamond Hill to truly clear away the cobwebs.
+The views are mesmerising on a clear day and, even if the weather’s not on your side, the sense of achievement from climbing the summit is reward in itself.
 A hot beverage and large slice of cake is well deserved after such an excursion.

 Kabo Coffee, Letterfrack